lbladma/Project1-Interactive-Web-APP/README.md

 ## Presentation Requirements
 ```
-🎤 **Elevator pitch**: a one minute description of your application
+Elevator pitch 🎤 : a one minute description of your application
-📖 **Concept**: What is your user story?
+Concept 📖: What is your user story?
 What was your motivation for development?
-♻️ **Process**: What were the technologies used?
+Process ♻️: What were the technologies used?
 How were tasks and roles broken down and assigned?
 What challenges did you encounter?
 What were your successes?
-💻 **Demo**: Show your stuff!
+Demo 💻: Show your stuff!
-⏭️ Directions for **Future Development**
+Directions for Future ⏭️ Development
-🔗 **Links** to the deployed application and the GitHub repository
+Links 🔗: to the deployed application and the GitHub repository
 ```
 ## Grading Requirements